nullstone-modules/gcp-filestore/README.md

-# gcp-filestore
+# Cloud Filestore

-Creates a Google Cloud Filestore instance
+Creates a Google Cloud Filestore instance used as a persistent file system for VMs and containers.